Deerhoof: Musical style and legacy

 In 2005, Nick Sylvester wrote in Pitchfork that it was "the best band in the world".

+Rodriguez describes early influences in his teens like blues-rock guitarists Jimi Hendrix, Joe Satriani, and Albert King.
+As his interests broadened Rodriguez found himself increasingly drawn to more experimental performers who performed in an unusual manner such as Robert Fripp, Sonny Sharrock and Derek Bailey, particularly Bailey's combining fretted notes and harmonics to create a wide range of tones.

-Deerhoof is known for its anti-capitalist, pro-social, and radical DIY approach to art and life as exemplified by its work with and homages to David Graeber (an organizer of Occupy Wall Street), its anti-marketing campaigns, trenchant published commentary, and use of a low-budget and eco-friendly style of production and touring (for example, when it went on tour with the Red Hot Chili Peppers, they all rode together with all their gear to arena gigs in a Prius minivan behind the Chili Peppers' fleet of busses and semi-trailers.)
+Deerhoof is known for its anti-capitalist, pro-social, and radical DIY approach to art and life as exemplified by its work with and homages to anthropologist David Graeber (an organizer of Occupy Wall Street), its anti-marketing campaigns, trenchant published commentary, and use of a low-budget and eco-friendly style of production and touring (for example, when it went on tour with the Red Hot Chili Peppers, they all rode together with all their gear to arena gigs in a Prius minivan behind the Chili Peppers' fleet of busses and semi-trailers.)

 The band has been appreciated by and/or influential to other artists, notably David Bowie, Radiohead, Questlove, St. Vincent, Foo Fighters, Dirty Projectors, Tune-Yards, Stereolab, Henry Rollins, Sleigh Bells, and of Montreal.
 Deerhoof's songs are covered often by other artists (notably Phil Lesh, Los Campesinos!, Marco Benevento, David Bazan, and classical composer Marcos Balter).